Executive Restraint Amendment

 Executive Branch Restraint

 We must give Congress the power to block new orders and regulations from the president and the bureaucracies that congressmen believe are unconstitutional or are properly the subject matter of legislation.
-This will be a counterpart to the president’s veto power, and will help level the playing field in Washington.
+This will be a counterpart to the president’s veto power and will help level the political playing field in Washington.

 Summary of the Amendment

-Many people believe that the executive branch, under presidents of both parties, has overreached itself in recent years.
+Many people believe that the executive branch, under the presidents of both parties, has overreached itself in recent years.
 However, current remedies for overreach—publicity, lawsuits, denials of funding, and impeachment—have not proved adequate to address the problem.
 We, therefore, support an amendment providing as follows: